Mexico agency issues recommendations to insure fair train tender

 Commissioners highlighted technical scoring requirements such as that the winning bidder must have already built at least 300 km (186 miles) of high-speed train tracks.

 The commission did not specify any companies by name.
-A commission spokesman said the recommendations were not binding.
+Commission representatives were not immediately available to clarify if authorities were required to heed its recommendations or if they were only non-binding guidelines.

-Sources with knowledge of the bidding have told Reuters that CRCC looks poised to clinch the new contract given its broad financing plan, which includes financing from the Chinese government, and political support in Mexico.
+Sources with knowledge of the bidding have told Reuters that CRCC looks poised to clinch the new contract given its broad financing plan, its cheap high-speed technology and political support in Mexico.

-The commission also criticized a clause that required bidders to put together a financing package for the Mexican federal government that includes backing from export banks from countries that will send materials to Mexico.

 Since taking office in 2012, Mexican President Enrique Pena Nieto has courted China's government and businesses to boost investment in Mexico.
-The high-speed train project was meant to be one his flagship infrastructure projects.
+The high-speed train project is meant to be one of Pena Nieto's flagship infrastructure investments.

 But controversy exploded when it surfaced that Grupo Teya, one of the Mexican firms in the CRCC-led consortium, was a subsidiary of a government contractor that owned a multimillion-dollar home Pena Nieto's wife was in the process of buying.